mko11/CS1632_Spring2020/deliverables/2/README.md

 * DUE: February 28, 2020 11:59 PM

+WARNING: Make sure you keep your GitHub repository _PRIVATE_.
+Otherwise, you may be held responsible for abetting plagiarism.

 ## Deliverable 2

 For this assignment, your group will write code and unit tests for an